 - Community group of VS 2010 help integrators.
 Run by MVPs, with MS presence.

-- The official MSDN discussion group for developer help.
+- The official MSDN discussion group for help has been discontinued.
+MS suggest posting in the VS General.